-We are issuing separately our decision to grant derogation to SPT in relation to Cheviot, and to SHETL in relation to B1 and Kintyre.
+We are issuing separately our decision to grant the further derogation in relation to the B1 boundary and relevant circuits in Kintyre.

-This letter is in relation to derogation for NGET from the requirements set out in chapter 4 of the NETS SQSS in relation to the B6 boundary.
+This letter is in relation to the further derogation for the Cheviot boundary from the requirements set out in chapter 4 of the NETS SQSS.

-NGET has carried out analysis on the costs and benefits that would be associated with the connection of this first tranche of generation.
+NGET has carried out analysis on the costs and benefits for the system as a whole that would be associated with the connection of this first tranche of generation.
 This analysis is available on NGET's website10.